Long time, no see.

-I've published six books since then: Casino Moon, The Intruder, Man of the Hour, The Last Good Day, Slipping Into Darkness, and now Proving Ground.
-Not a lot, considering how long I've been doing this.
-But I figure that if you're asking a reader to spend a fair chunk of time and money on something you've written, you better make it worth their while.
+I’ve published eight books since then: Casino Moon, The Intruder, Man of the Hour, The Last Good Day, Slipping Into Darkness, Proving Ground, Sunrise Highway, and now Picture in the Sand.
+Not a lot, considering how long I’ve been doing this.
+But I figure that if you’re asking a reader to spend a fair chunk of time and money on something you’ve written, you better make it worth their while.

 I do a lot of research for the stories and then write and rewrite them until that research (hopefully) disappears and everything just sounds natural.
-To fill in the gaps of those in-between periods, I started working in television (see "Real to Reel").
-I've learned a lot from that work and have made some enduring friendships, but it's not the same as writing a book.
+To fill in the gaps of those in-between periods, I started working in television.
+I’ve learned a lot from that work and have made some enduring friendships, but it’s not the same as writing a book.
 Television is a collaborative medium.
-It's too easy to pass off responsibility when a story doesn't click and too implausible to claim full credit when it does.
-And in any event, unless you're a David Chase or a David Simon, it's never going to be you speaking directly and intimately to the audience in your own voice.
-I missed that way of connecting, that forum for giving over what can literally feel like a piece of your mind.
-So for most of the time I've been writing for television, I've also been working on books.
+Whatever your vision is, it’s going to be interpreted by actors, art directors, costume designers, and others who have their own way of seeing things.
+Even under the best of circumstances, it’s never going to be you transmitting directly from the studio in your head to the theater in someone else’s head.

-So that's it.
-I'm back, baby.
-If I'd stuck with the comics, maybe I'd be on Mulholland Drive now, or living in my mother's basement with moldering stacks.
-Instead I'm lucky enough to find myself back where I can be writing novels again.
-Love what you've done with the place while I've been gone.
+So that’s it.
+I’m back, baby.
+If I’d stuck with the comics, maybe I’d be on Mulholland Drive now, or living in my mother’s basement with moldering stacks.
+Instead, I’m lucky enough to find myself back where I can still be doing work I love after all these years and maybe finding a few people who’ll read it.